nextgis/nextgisweb/doc/developer/file_upload.rst

     :form name: must be "files[]"

-In `name` field must be file name and path (multipart POST request).
+In ``name`` field must be file name and path (multipart POST request).

-If request succeeded the following response will be returned:
+Responce in JSON formate returnes on succeed:

 **Example response body**: